sheetdb/slate/source/includes/_handlebars.md

 ```

 After downloading all the data, the handlebars library will trigger a custom event `sheetdb-downloaded`.
 You can listen for this event to execute some javascript code after getting the data and rendering the DOM.

+## Update content

+If you want to update the contents of SheetDB, you can use the global function `sheetdb_upd ()`.
+It will force all content to be downloaded again from the spreadsheet.